arrhenius975/Solar_System_Explorer/README.md

 ## Contributing

 We welcome contributions to improve the Solar System Explorer!
-To contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a Pull Request
+Fell free to contribute and/or suggest improvements or to report for bugs!

 ## License